How rich countries can help Africa respond to the third wave of COVID-19

 Nearly five hundred days after the first COVID-19 lockdowns, which were quickly followed by rich countries flooding the zone with vast spending programs, Africa still awaits comprehensive support from the international community to help offset the pandemic’s economic blows.
 When the Group of Twenty (G20) finance ministers and central bank governors meet July 9 and 10 in Venice, Italy, they have an opportunity to respond in a meaningful way.
 Will they take it?

 Of course, some financial assistance has flowed, and the International Monetary Fund (IMF) and World Bank deserve commendation for their advocacy and support for Africa at this difficult time.
-Innovative policies like the IMF’s proposal for allocating $650 billion of special drawing rights (SDRs) to boost countries’ foreign-exchange reserves may help stave off the worst of the crisis for some, but the idea has moved at a sluggish pace in comparison to the global tax accord.
+Innovative policies like the IMF’s proposal for allocating $650 billion of special drawing rights (SDRs) to boost countries’ foreign-exchange reserves may help stave off the worst of the crisis for some, but the idea has moved at a sluggish pace.
 The overwhelming conclusion one must draw is that rich countries are leaving Africa to its own devices during an unprecedented crisis.

 Grim data continues to mount from the third wave of COVID-19 spreading across the continent, driven by the Delta variant.
 The number of daily cases in the region recently passed 41,000, up from this year’s low of around 7,000 in mid-May; the third wave is already worse than those that came and went in July 2020 and January 2021.
 And there is reason for further concern for Africa, where some countries already face acute shortages of oxygen and emergency beds, as evidence from India suggests that the Delta wave is unsparing across all age groups.
 Africa now faces the prospect of much of its youthful, working-age population becoming afflicted by the virus.